4-3is4-me/Programmable-Christmas-Star/README.md

 ## Made my own class 'star2.py' as I couldn't make the star.py do anything I wanted it to.
+Haven't done anything with the pwm as I didn't think it looked very good.

-*'star2.py' has a number of patterns already defined.
+* 'star2.py' has a number of patterns already defined.

-*'star2test.py' runs though each of the patterns.
+* 'star2test.py' runs though each of the patterns.

 That's all for now, 'till I can be bothered to combine them in a nice order.